Insights / The cost to charge a commercial EV fleet

 How much does it cost to charge a commercial EV fleet? - Hero Image

-If you generate low-carbon electricity through owned renewable assets - as we do at our offices - then the power your fleet depends on could be even cheaper.
-Or, as vehicle-to-grid (V2G) charging develops, your fleet could become a revenue stream, driving greater value for your organisation.
+If you generate low-carbon electricity through your own renewable assets – e.g. by having wind turbines or solar panels – then the power your fleet depends on could be even cheaper.
+And, as vehicle-to-grid (V2G) charging develops, your fleet could become a revenue stream too, driving greater value for your organisation.

-First, let’s have a look at how much it might cost to give a ‘typical’ fleet EV one full charge of electricity from the grid.
+So, how do you quantify fuel cost savings after the switch to EVs?
+First, discover how much it might cost to give a ‘typical’ EV fleet one full charge of electricity from the grid.

 How much does it cost to charge a typical fleet EV?

-It costs roughly £6.40 to charge the vehicle to travel 245 miles.
+It costs roughly £22 to charge the EV and travel 245 miles.
 But how does that compare with a ‘typical’ internal combustion engine (ICE) fleet vehicle?

 By dividing the total cost of fuel by the range, we can calculate a fuel cost per mile for each vehicle.